Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

-Ho Chi Minh(Vietnamese: Hồ Chí Minh, Ho Thi Minh); real names: Nguyen Shinh Cung, Nguyen Tat Thanh; pseudonyms: Nguyen Ai Quoc, Ho Chi Minh; (May 19, 1890, Kim Lien, Nam Dan County, Nghe An Province, French Indochina - September 2, 1969, Hanoi, DRV) - Vietnamese politician and follower of Marxism-Leninism, founder of the Communist Party of Vietnam, leader of the August Revolution, first president of North Vietnam, creator of the Viet Minh and Viet Cong, Marxist philosopher, poet.
+Ho Chi Minh(Vietnamese Hồ Chí Minh, Ho Ti Minh); real names: Nguyen Shinh Kung, Nguyen Tat Thanh; pseudonyms: Nguyen Ai Quoc, Ho Chi Minh; (May 19, 1890, Kimlien, Namdan County, Nghe An Province, French Indochina - September 2, 1969, Hanoi, DRV) - Vietnamese politician and follower of Marxism-Leninism, founder of the Communist Party of Vietnam, leader of the August Revolution, first president of North Vietnam, creator of Viet Minh and Viet Cong, Marxist philosopher, poet.

 early years

-According to Vietnamese tradition, before entering school, Nguyen Sinh Cung received a second (official, or “book” name) - Nguyen Tat Thanh (Vietnamese Nguyễn Tất Thành, “Nguyen the Triumphant”).
+According to Vietnamese tradition, before entering school, Nguyen Sinh Cung received a second (official, or "book" name) - Nguyen Tat Thanh (Vietnamese Nguyễn Tất Thành, "Nguyen the triumphant").

 Emigration period